grisp/rebar3_grisp/README.md

 the old software.
 You will need to manually change the active system partition in the bootloader console and restart the board.

-To consule the current active system partition in the bootloader console:
+To consult the current active system partition in the bootloader console:

     $ echo $state.bootstate.active_system